 An invasive alien species is a living organism (animal or plant) that has been introduced by humans, either intentionally or unintentionally, outside its natural environment.
 It is called "invasive" as it adapts to its new environment while causing significant damage to the biodiversity or the ecosystem services that it provides.

-- European list of species of special concern
+- European list of prohibited species

 A growing threat

-A global problem
+A global issue

-In addition to the purely environmental aspect, the IAS also cause major economic damage currently estimated at €12.5 billion per year for the European Union only.
-They can cause direct economic losses in certain sectors such as agriculture, aquaculture, fishing or forestry, through, for example, the introduction of diseases.
+IAS can also cause significant economic damage which is estimated at €12.5 billion per year for the European Union.
+Direct economic losses affect certain sectors such as agriculture, aquaculture, fishing or forestry, through, for example, the introduction of diseases.